 Tracing this rare plant's heritage took us down a rabbit hole of Reddit threads.
 However, it is thought the Philodendron Birkin originally started life as a mutation on a Philodendron 'Rojo Congo', which was then separated and cultivated.
 Another theory suggests it's a hybrid of 'Rojo Congo' and 'Green-Leaf Philodendron', which originated in Thailand.

-Popular with Aroid fans (low light plants from the family Araceae such as Monsteras, Peace Lilies, Pothos and ZZ plants), the Philodendron Birkin might be hard to come by, but the good news is once you land one, it is easy to care for.
+fans (low light plants from the family Araceae such as Monsteras, Peace Lilies, Pothos and ZZ plants), the Philodendron Birkin might be hard to come by, but the good news is once you land one, it is easy to care for

 How do you care for Philodendron Birkin?